On the Incompatibility of Special Relativity and Quantum Mechanics: A `practical' consequence

 1) what is measured on the first particle causally influences the mixed state of the second one, a causal link which can be {\sl established} with hindsight, but is not {\sl created} by anyone's later knowledge of the fact;

 2) this causal influence lies outside the relevant lightcone in Minkowski space-time.

 To be concrete, let us indicate by a sequence of 1 and -1 the results obtained by Alice and Bob, working in far-apart laboratories, for positive and negative spin on several particles belonging to EPR pairs.
 Suppose that Alice chooses to measure $S_3$.
-Then on, say, 100 particles a sequence like the following will be produced:
+Then on, say, 100 particles a sequence like the following will be generated:

-\n while on the second members of the pairs the `mirror image' sequence of measurements of $S_3$ will turn up to Bob, in case he performed his observations of $S_3$ immediately after Alice's experiments:
+\n while on the second members of the pairs the opposite sequence of measurements of $S_3$ will turn up to Bob, in case he performed his observations of $S_3$ immediately after Alice's experiments in their common time coordinate (which of course is supposed to be compatible with quantum mechanics):\footnote{Remember von Neumann's quotation in \S 1, or just think of the (time-dependent) Schr\"odinger's equation.}